 Day 2 Ross Island and North Bay Island (Coral Island) Tour

 Today, embark on a half day trip to two Island cruise.
-It covers a panorama of seven harbors that includes North Bay and Ross Island which will leave a lasting impression.
+It covers a panorama of seven harbours that includes North Bay and Ross Island which will leave a lasting impression.

 Ross Island - Once the administrative headquarters of the British and capital of these Islands, the island is now under the Indian Navy.
 It stands now as a ruin of the bygone days with the old structures almost in debris.
 There is a small museum named Smritika, it holds photographs and the other antiques of the Britishers relevant to these Islands.
 The Island is famous for friendly flocks of Deer and lush green walking trails.